Taco Mania: A Marathon of Taco-Inspired Recipes

 Instructions for Pizza Crust

 - Place warm water in large mixing bowl.
 Sprinkle yeast over and stir just to moisten.
 Let stand for 5 minutes.
 Add remaining ingredients to the bowl and stir quickly to mix thoroughly.
 Let dough rest 5 minutes.

-- Turn dough out onto lightly-floured work surface and knead about 10 times.
-Divide dough in half and place each half in the center of a lightly-greased 12-inch pizza pan.
+- Turn dough out onto a lightly floured work surface and knead about 10 times.
+Divide dough in half and place each half in the center of a lightly greased 12-inch pizza pan.
 Press or roll the dough to the edges.
 (A lightly-floured pizza roller makes this a cinch!).